simonfkay/ComputerGraphics/Assignment5_NormalMappedModel/README.md

 <img align="right" src="./media/lab.png" width="400px" alt="picture">

-*TODO*: Please edit the following information in your assignment

-* Name and partners name(At most 1 partner for this Assignment):
+* Name and partners name (At most 1 partner for this Assignment):
+  * Simon Kay
+  * Partner N/A
 * How many hours did it take you to complete this Assignment?
+  * 4:15 AM -
 * Did you collaborate or share ideas with any other students/TAs/Professors?
+  * N/A
 * Did you use any external resources?
   * (tbd if any)
   * (tbd if any)
   * (tbd if any)
-* (Optional) What was the most interesting part of the assignment?
-How would you improve this assignment?

 ## Description